-Zuko just ignored her nonplussed looks and began leading the way.
+Zuko ignored her puzzled looks and began leading the way.
 Katara got up and followed him, observing him from behind.
 His spine was ramrod straight and his steps were sure.
-He looked confident enough with his head held high, but she could see that his balled fists were trembling at his sides, and she worried her bottom lip with her teeth.
+He looked confident enough with his head held high, but she could see that his balled fists were trembling slightly at his sides.
+She worried her bottom lip with her teeth.

 "Zuko, please, my love, listen to me.
 Everything I've done—" she hugged him tightly "—everything I've done is to protect you.
 Remember this, Zuko.
 No matter how things may seem to change, never forget who you are."

 His mother hugged him one last time before getting up and disappearing down a dark corridor.
-Then the images began to shift, showing the same young Zuko swiftly waking in terror.
+The images began to shift then, showing the same young Zuko swiftly waking in terror.

 "Mom?"
 He was running down the hallway.
 "Mom!
 Mom!"